 Both heat and ice can be helpful in the management of an injury; however, in certain circumstances, one may be better than another.
 In general, use ice with new or acute injuries to calm down signs of inflammation (heat, redness and swelling).
 Use heat to treat older or chronic injuries and muscle tightness.

-Electrical muscle stimulation is a modality used to treat pain and swelling in the recruitment of weak or underutilized muscle and promote tissue healing.
+Therapists use electrical muscle stimulation to treat pain and swelling by recruiting weak or underutilized muscles and promoting tissue healing.

 A TENS or IFC modality should always be strong but comfortable.
 Comfortable intensity will differ between patients, but it should always be pain-free.